vjcitn/BioconductorAnnotationPipeline/README.md

 R --slave < makeDbZeros.R
 ```

-This script creates the db0 packages by calling out to
+This script creates the db0 packages by calling
 `AnnotationForge::sqlForge_wrapBaseDBPkgs.R`.

 **3. Build, check, and install db0 packages**

-Each of the db0 packages in `BioconductorAnnotationPipeline/newPipe/XXXXXXXX_DB0S/`
+Each of the db0 packages in `BioconductorAnnotationPipeline/newPipe/XXXXXXXX_DB0s/`
 need to be built and checked using `R CMD build` and `R CMD check`.

-If all the packages build and check okay then the packages should be installed
+If all the packages build and check without error then the packages should be
-using `R CMD INSTALL`.
+installed using `R CMD INSTALL`.

 **4. Build, check, and install AnnotationForge**

 Since `AnnotationForge` suggests the use of `human.db0`, it should be built,
-checked, and installed with the new db0 packages installed.
+checked, and installed once the new db0 packages are installed.
 This can done by
 using `R CMD build`, `R CMD check`, and `R CMD INSTALL`.

 **5. Spot check**